Schedule a Free Call

 All US affiliates (all U.S. companies such as Corporations, LLC's etc.) must report the BE-12 survey at the end of the fiscal year in which the survey is being conducted.
 These affiliates include US enterprises where foreign investors or entities control 10 percent or more of a company’s voting securities or have an equal interest in the company.

-A simpler explanation (but not the definite criteria) may be that if your U.S. company has shareholders, owners with 10% or more shares / interest, a BE-12 must be filed.
+A simpler explanation (but not the definite criteria) may be that if your U.S. company has foreign shareholders, owners with 10% or more shares / interest, a BE-12 must be filed.

 US affiliates must respond to a BE-12 Benchmark Survey regardless of whether the BEA contacts the individual directly.
 For this reason, it’s essential to know the specific requirements that determine whether you need to file a BE-12 survey.